TheMrMilchmann/AE2CCBridge/docs/changelog/1.18/FABRIC-latest.md

 #### Fixes

-- Fixed an issue which prevented some cancellation reasons to not be relayed to the user.
+- Fixed an issue that caused a wrong (unusable) version of the mod to be published to CurseForge.
+  - This did not affect Modrinth as that publication is still manual.
-- Fixed an issue that caused the mod version to not be reported properly in some cases.
+- Fixed an issue that caused embedded version information to become outdated.